 Do you want to trek to Everest Base Camp?
-In this post, we will help you get answer of all your questions about how to get to the Everest Base Camp
+In this post, I will help you get answers of all your questions about how to get to the Everest Base Camp.

 If you want to climb to the Everest Base Camp in Nepal, we recommend you to do it in 12 days.
-Making it total 16 days, with 12 days for the trekking part and 4 days for Kathmandu.
-During the trek you make it 12 days with an acclimatization/rest day at Namche Bazaar and at Dingboche, this way you are more likely to beat Altitude Mountain Sickness (AMS) and trek to Everest Base Camp safely.
-Making it shorter and doing it in less than 16 days is not only bad for your health, but also makes your overall journey tiring and not fun at all.
-Let us show you the fundamentals of Everest Base Camp trek and show you the right itinerary and everything you need to do this trek in best possible way.
+Making it total 14 days, with 12 days for the trekking part and 2 days for Kathmandu.
+During the trek you make it 12 days with two acclimatization/rest days at Namche Bazaar and Dingboche, this way you are more likely to beat Altitude Mountain Sickness (AMS) and trek to Everest Base Camp safely.
+Making it shorter and doing it in less than 12 days is not only bad for your health, but also makes your overall journey tiring and not fun at all; it is advised to take more time to get to the Everest Base Camp rather than returning from the middle if you get sick while planning to do it without proper acclimatization.
+Let me show you the fundamentals of Everest Base Camp trek and show you the right itinerary and everything you need to do this trek in best possible way.

 The Everest Base Camp trek is really popular among adventure seekers and have done by many, some of us sometime misunderstands and underestimate the risks of altitude sickness and general safety in the mountain region of Khumbu.
 Being able to get glance of Mount Everest and trek to it base camp is all matters for some and they want to do it in 9 or even 8 days.
 And that is really pushing yourself to the danger.